 When are classes and how much do they cost?

 Why do you offer Martial arts and CrossFit at the same gym?

 The variety of matrial arts that we train strive to create a well rounded martial artist who has a broad understanding of how to deal with physical force, including: striking, throwing, grappling, kicking, and weapons.
 We feel this dovetails beautifully with the CrossFit ideal of the generalist athlete, one who knows how to engage in the basics of human movement, including: jumping, throwing, lifting, running, and rolling with the punches of the everyday world.

 The workouts are intimidating.
 I saw a video of people doing CrossFit and it terrified me.
 Is this really for me?
 What if I’m injured or out of shape?
 Can beginners do this stuff?

 Get in the door.
 CrossFit is scalable.
 Weights can be lowered and movements can be modified.
 We welcome the opportunity to work with people of all shapes, sizes, strengths, and ages.
 If you want to research the movements ahead of time, we encourage you to check out the section on the main site called “exercises and demos,” it’s full of great videos that show people going through the movements and often includes coaching tips.
 Weather you do research or not, we will systematically teach all the movements to you before allowing you do the workouts.

 What is the cutoff age for taking CrossFit classes?

 Students age 13 and up are welcome to take class.
-There is no top end limit – we’re serious about being inclusive and are proud to have students in our program of all ages.
+There is no top end limit – we’re serious about being inclusive and are proud to have students of all ages who train with us.